hydra-synth/atom-hydra/README.md

 It is no longer possible to publish packages to the atom package registry.
 Instead, you must update atom hydra manually.
 Here are the steps for doing that:

+(If you already have `atom-hydra` installed through the atom GUI, uninstall it there before performing these steps.)

 1. Make sure that `apm` (atom package manager) is installed.
 On linux and windows, it should be automatically installed with atom.
 On OSX, go to the 'Atom' menu, and click 'Install Shell Commands'.
 2. Download this repository `git clone https://github.com/hydra-synth/atom-hydra.git`
 3. Enter the atom directory `cd atom-hydra`
+4. Install the dependencies `apm install`
-4. Load this package `apm link .`
+5. Load this package `apm link .`
-5. Restart atom
+6. Restart atom

 ## Running atom-hydra
 1. restart atom